willghatch/vzsh/README.md

 ----------

 After so much frustration trying to figure out how to customize different completion commands to behave the way I wanted, I wrapped zsh completion with my own system to be able to define different keys to complete in different ways.
 This was largely born out of frustration, and if I learn about the "right way" to do this later, it may simply be replaced by some clear documentation about that, with a good default setup.

-With the keys module set up (with key remapping on), this provides the following completions
-- tab - normal completion, with 'smartcase' style matching, and matching - to _.
-- backtab (shift-tab) - same as above, but matching anywhere in the completion, rather than just the start
-- completion map on M-h described in the key module above

 This module screws with a bunch of style settings, because I couldn't get it to play nicely and have the styles work for each completer like I wanted, but it will run $COMPLETER_DEFAULT_SETUP (if you define it) after any completion is made, to return settings back to the way you want them.
 I think I've found the right way to do this without mucking with the global styles, so I'll probably fix this later when I have some time for it (supposing I'm right about it...).